Albert0i/yrunner-on-node/README.V3.md

 ### IV.
 Summary
-NodeJS is best known for it's small, fast and swift.
-Whereas the code size, which includes libraries and packages, is around 226KB, but the output image is 6.11G!
+NodeJS is best known for it's ease to host because of small, fast and swift.
+Whereas the code size here, which includes libraries and packages, is around 226KB, but the output image is 6.11G!

-"What's the point ?!" you may ask.
+"**What's the point ?!**" you may ask.

-Well, whether it's worthwhile or worthless to dockerize in this way is completely up to you... at your disposal...
+Well, whether it's worthwhile or worthless to dockerize in this way is completely up to you... at your disposal... at your own risk...
 I don't know.

 ### V. Reference